Advisement

 Transferring into the Art Department

-• Review their degree progress in DegreeWorks (study guide available for download)
+• Review your degree progress in DegreeWorks

-• Create a schedule plan for the next semester (form available for download)
+• Create a plan for graduation

-Art Department Advisement Coordinator
+Advisement Coordinator

 Richard Metzgar